mayaanne/foundations/week-2/core-learning-plan.md

 # My Learning Agreement

 ### Learning Objectives
-By the end of this exercise, you should
+By the end of this exercise, you should have

 - Formulated your Learning Agreement
 - Published your Learning Agreement as a personal blog